 The following information provides an overview of the referral, screening, and identification process used by the Clover School District to determine student eligibility.

 Parents, with students who have demonstrated ability or potential for academic excellence, may refer their child(ren) for screening by completing a referral form that is available at local school offices or by clicking the link below.
 Administrators and teachers may also refer students.
-Referral forms are due annually on dates listed in the GT brochure (linked below) and in the CSD Event Calendar.
+Referral forms are due annually on dates listed in the GT brochure and sent annually to parents and students in grades 2-7.

 Screening will begin in the fall and continue throughout the school year.
 Students who participate in screening and are eligible for gifted and talented services will be placed the following school year.